hairlesshobo/jack-tools/md/rju-dl.md

     /g_unload                                       graph unload
     /quit                                           quit

-jack-dl consults the `JACK_DL_CONNECT_TO` and `JACK_DL_CONNECT_FROM`
+rju-dl consults the `RJU_DL_CONNECT_TO` and `RJU_DL_CONNECT_FROM`
 environment variables.

-jack-dl implements only a subset of the OSC protocol.
+rju-dl implements only a subset of the OSC protocol.
 In particular it does not implement the patten matching rules and does not implement a scheduler for incoming messages.

-jack-dl drops all unrecognized incoming packets.
+rju-dl drops all unrecognized incoming packets.

 AUTHOR
 ------